Always a special day

 We also make ANZAC biscuits.
 These biscuits came into our history during WW1.
-As they are made with oats, flour, coconut, golden syrup and no eggs are used, it gave them the ability to stay fresh for long periods of time.
+As they are made with oats, flour, coconut, golden syrup, and no eggs are used, it gives them the ability to stay fresh for long periods of time.
 They were made by wives, mothers and girl friends and were packaged up to be sent off to ANZAC soldiers fighting overseas.

 They are still a popular biscuit here and everyone knows the story behind them.
 Some like them crunchy while others like them soft – they are easy to make and are delicious.
 If you’d like the recipe just drop me a comment.

 **CWA of NSW Anzac Biscuit Recipe**